Ukraine: Belarus says military drills with Russia will continue | DW | 20.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Russian and Belarusian troops will continue their joint exercises near Ukraine, which were due to end on Sunday, due to the "escalating situation" in Donbass.
+Russian and Belarusian troops will continue their joint exercises near Ukraine, which were expected to end on Sunday, due to the "escalating situation" in Donbass.

 Moscow has repeatedly stated that it has no intention of attacking Ukraine and that their forces would be returning to base